ozlmulg/my-dev-notes/README.md

 ## Contents

-- Cheatsheets related to Docker, Kubernetes, iOS, and other technologies
+- Cheatsheets related to Docker, Kubernetes, and other technologies
 - Development notes and new knowledge I’ve acquired
 - Lists of books to read
 - Personal projects and ideas